 Chicago-based Uptake uses AI and machine learning to analyze data to predict mechanical failures for a wide range of vehicles and cargo containers, including trucks, cars, railcars, combines, and planes.
 The company uses data from IoT devices, GPS information, and data pulled directly from vehicle performance records to arrive at its predictions, which can greatly reduce downtime.

 4. AI Insights Are Adding Efficiency And Profitability To Loading Processes

 Supply chain management includes a great deal of detail-oriented analysis, including how goods are loaded and unloaded from shipping containers.
 Both art and science are needed to determine the fastest, most efficient ways to get goods on and off trucks, ships, and planes.

-Moving goods around the world is expensive, and only becoming more expensive.
-Bloomberg reports that the cost of moving goods by ship, for example, increased by 12% in 2020, the highest level in five years, according to the Drewry World Container Index.
+Moving goods around the world are expensive, and only becoming more expensive.
+Bloomberg reports that the cost of moving goods by ship, for example, increased by 12% in 2020, the highest level in the five years before.

 Companies like Echo Global Logistics use AI to negotiate better shipping and procurement rates, manage carrier contracts, and pinpoint where changes in supply chains could deliver better profits.
 Users access a centralized database that takes virtually every aspect of supply chains into account to deliver financial decision-making advice.

 AI in supply chain innovations are paving the way for a future where we can eventually expect to see AI-powered, autonomous vehicles used throughout supply chains.
 The data these platforms are mining and analyzing today will continue improving the cost and efficiency of an increasingly complicated global supply chain.

 For more information of AI task management: Anticipating the Birth of AI Employee Clones